-If a student is suspended and, upon appeal, receives approval from the academic standards committee to register, he/she is considered on probationary status.
-If his/her overall GPA is less than 2.0, and remains less than 2.0 despite a greater than 2.0 GPA for the semester he/she reentered in, and continues to receive a term GPA of less than 2.0, the student is now on extended probation.
+If a student is suspended and, upon appeal, receives approval from the academic standards committee to register, the student is considered on progress alert status.
+If the student's overall GPA is less than 2.0 and remains less than 2.0 despite a greater than 2.0 GPA for the semester, he/she reentered in and continues to receive a term GPA of less than 2.0, the student is now on extended Progress Alerts.

-- Academic Dismissal: If a student, after an appeal to the academic standards committee, is allowed to register and continues to receive a term grade point average of less than 2.0, the student will not be allowed to reenroll until he/she has demonstrated improved academic performance by taking at least nine credits at another institution and attaining at least a 2.0 GPA for those courses. - Incomplete: Subjects must be completed to the satisfaction of the faculty member within one semester. - Issues: Students must address all issues related to academic progress to the academic standards committee for review.
+- Academic Dismissal: If a student, after an appeal to the academic standards committee, is allowed to register and continues to receive a semester grade point average of less than 2.0, the student will not be allowed to reenroll until improved academic performance is shown by taking at least nine credits at another institution and attaining at least a 2.0 GPA for those courses. - Incomplete: Subjects must be completed to the satisfaction of the faculty member within one semester. - Issues: Students must address all issues related to academic progress to the academic standards committee for review.
 Once the committee issues its decision or recommendation, if unsatisfactory, students may appeal the decision to the vice president of academic affairs.
 The vice president of academic affairs' decision is final.

 Students who wish to audit classes must obtain written permission from the appropriate department chair.
-Auditing students may attend selected classes, but will not receive credit.
+Auditing students may attend selected classes but will not receive credit.
 They will not be required to write examinations or to satisfy prerequisites.

 A student may be removed from matriculated status and placed in nonmatriculated status for academic deficiencies.
+A Flight student may be removed from matriculated status and placed in nonmatriculated status for academic deficiencies if they do not maintain their flight training as specified in the FLIGHT TRAINING REQUIREMENTS Handbook.